trap-representation/Zero-out-the-bits/docs/you_have_been_lied_to/you_have_been_lied_to.md

 > The unary \* operator denotes indirection.
 If the operand points to a function, the result is a function designator; if it points to an object, the result is an lvalue designating the object.
 If the  perand has type ‘‘pointer to type’’, the result has type ‘‘type’’. **If an invalid value has been assigned to the pointer, the behavior of the unary \* operator is undefined**.

 It is undefined behavior.
 So not only is the program allowed to result in a segmentation violation, it can very well be the cause of a zombie outbreak.

 ---

-### Claim 6
+### Erroneous claim 6

 > Any object can be reinterpreted by accessing it with an lvalue expression of the desired type.